Sports in Vancouver: Facilities

 Major sports facilities in Vancouver are Rogers Arena (a.k.a.
 GM Place, Canada Hockey Place), BC Place, the Pacific Coliseum, the PNE Agrodome and Nat Bailey Stadium.
 BC Place is also home to the BC Sports Hall of Fame, founded in 1966.
 There are many other facilities throughout the city and surrounding area, including 8 Rinks in Burnaby, the Canucks' main practice venue.

 The relatively mild climate of Vancouver, its extensive parkland, and close proximity to ocean, mountains, rivers and lakes provides it with a number of areas for outdoor sporting activities, both competitive and recreational.
 The area is a popular destination for outdoor sports and recreation, including on and off-road cycling, skateboarding, hiking, alpine and cross-country skiing, snowboarding, disc sports, golf, and water sports.
 The nearby North Shore Mountains are home to three ski hills, Cypress Mountain, Grouse Mountain, and Mount Seymour; each are within 20 to 30 minutes (driving time) of downtown Vancouver.

+Vancouver's iconic Seawall is the longest uninterrupted waterfront path in the world at 28km, stretching from the Vancouver Convention Centre near Stanley Park, all the way to Spanish Banks Park towards the city's western edge.
+Its length, friendliness to pedestrians, and iconic views have made it a popular destination for Vancouver's many run clubs.
+These free public facilities, plus a mild climate relative to the rest of Canada, have led to a rapid spread these urban running groups, with the city now being home to several.